MCG-NJU/SteadyDancer/workflows/README.md

 - wanvideo_SteadyDancer_example_03.json: replace the pose detector in [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper/blob/main/example_workflows/wanvideo_SteadyDancer_example_01.json) with an **alignment-enabled** one from [ComfyUI-WanAnimatePreprocess](https://github.com/kijai/ComfyUI-WanAnimatePreprocess).
 - wanvideo_SteadyDancer_example_04.json: replace the pose detector in [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper/blob/main/example_workflows/wanvideo_SteadyDancer_example_01.json) with an **multi-person** one from [comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux) to support multi-person video generation.
-    - Without training in a multi-person scenario, SteadyDancer can directly perform inference in a multi-person scenario using the multi-person pose detector, although the results may not be optimal.
+    - **Without training in a multi-person scenario**, SteadyDancer can directly perform inference in a multi-person scenario using the multi-person pose detector, although the results may not be optimal.
     - We also experimented with using a single-person detector to provide pose conditions in multi-person scenes, and the results were unexpected.
-Although only one person was detected per frame, by constantly changing the detector, everyone was able to move as closely as possible according to the conditions.
+Although **only one person was detected per frame**, by constantly changing the detected person, everyone was able to move as closely as possible according to the conditions.
     - The following results are from using `fp8` at a small resolution.

 <table class="center">